Aggregate Net Metering For Solar: What It Is and How It Works

-Nestled at the base of the Catoctin Mountains just outside of Frederick, MD sits Woodvale Farms—a 150-acre equestrian facility.
+Nestled at the base of the Catoctin Mountains just outside of Frederick, Maryland, sits Woodvale Farms—a 150-acre equestrian facility.

 Wanting to make his horse boarding and training facility more efficient and eco-friendly, owner Joe Herzog decided to install a rooftop solar system on the farm’s arena.

 Herzog wanted to offset as much of his electric bill with solar power as possible.
-But installing a solar system atop each one of these buildings wouldn’t be efficient.
-However, thanks to meter aggregation, that would not be necessary.
+However, installing a solar system atop each one of these buildings wouldn’t be efficient.
+Thanks to meter aggregation (also known as virtual net metering), that would not be necessary.

 Electric meter aggregation allowed Herzog to offset 101% of his farm’s electricity usage.
-But what is solar energy Meter Aggregation, and how does it work?
+But what is solar meter Aggregation, and how does it work?

 Solar Energy Meter Aggregation Definition